A safe and private place to talk about whatever is on your mind.

 What happens?

-When you are settled in a private space, the Listener will invite you to tell your story.
+When you are settled in the private space, the Listener will invite you to tell your story.
 The Listener will give you their undivided attention.
 As you share whatever is on your mind, the Listener will check from time to time that they have heard you correctly.
 You will be supported to reflect on your situation which may enable you to think through whatever is troubling you and maybe find a way forward.

 Confidentiality is offered within the scope of the law (If you tell us anything that is illegal or puts people at risk we would have to report it).
 There may be some times when it may be helpful to consult another member of the team but this would not be done without your permission.
-Your identity would not be revealed in any discussion with others.

 If you need the help of specialist agencies, we can signpost you to them.